iomesh/docs/docs/zbs-csi-driver/deployment.md

       pullPolicy: IfNotPresent
 ```

-> **_Note:_ If you use openshift config, The installation process will automatically create a Security Context Constraints named scc-zbs-csi-driver, which is used to allow all zbs-csi related containers to become Privileged Containers to provide storage-related functions**
+> Note: If you use OpenShift, the installation process will automatically create a Security Context Constraints named `scc-zbs-csi-driver`, which allows all ZBS CSI related containers to become Privileged Containers to provide storage functions

 <!--END_DOCUSAURUS_CODE_TABS-->

-> **_Note:_ If you need to use different zbs cluster storage in the same kubernetes cluster, please deploy multiple sets of zbs-csi-drivers with different driver names,  meta proxys and iscsi portals to ensure that the csi drivers are different.
+> **_Note:_ If you need to use different ZBS cluster storage in the same Kubernetes cluster, please deploy multiple sets of zbs-csi-drivers with different driver names,  meta proxies and iSCSI portals to ensure that the CSI drivers are different.
 Additionally, it necessary to avoid conflicts between `driver.controller.ports` and `driver.node.ports` of different zbs-csi-drivers.**

 Install zbs-csi-driver